Juninho (footballer, born 1984)

 Wilson Aparecido Xavier Júnior (born 15 March 1984), commonly known as Juninho, is a Brazilian footballer who plays as a midfielder for Ihan.

-Biography
+Career

 Born in Arapongas, Paraná, Juninho started his career at Londrina Junior Team, the youth team of Londrina (they later became two separate entities).
 He played once in the national cup in 2004.
 He was then loaned to Serie A team Chievo but played for its youth team.
 As Italy prevented signing non-EU players, he only trialled with the club and never signed for them officially.

 Domžale

 In 2004 he was loaned to Domžale from Londrina Junior Team along with Jhonnes.
 Later, teammate Lucas also joined him.
 Juninho remained at the city of Domžale for 4 1/2 seasons.
 His contract with Londrina Junior Team was also renewed in January 2007, as he signed a new five-year contract.
 He left the club on 2 December 2008.